 Click on each question below to view its answer.
 The FAQs are divided into six categories, including General, Kindergarten Readiness, Third Grade Reading, Eighth Grade Math, Ninth Through 12th Grade, and College and Career Persistence.
 The last five categories are based on the key indicators along the Cradle to Career Continuum.

-- Summit Education Initiative (SEI) is a nonprofit organization working to enhance the educational experiences of individuals and their families living in Summit County.
+What does Summit Education Initiative do?Summit Education Initiative (SEI) is a nonprofit organization working to enhance the educational experiences of individuals and their families living in Summit County.
 Our staff develops and implements projects and presentations in schools, businesses and local organizations to help ensure every student graduates prepared, passionate and persistent.

-- For each initiative we develop, SEI staff follows the method below:
+What is Summit Education Initiative doing?For each initiative we develop, SEI staff follows the method below:

 - Convene caring adults from educational, nonprofit, government and business entities